Skip to contents

 It is important to realize that readmission is determined by looking forward into data in the future.
 Therefore, readmitX is a measurement of quality of care of the current episode and evaluates whether factors in the current episode LEAD to readmission in the future.

-For episodes of care involving acute care transfers, readmissions are attributed to the LAST hospitalization from which the patient was discharged before readmission; namely only the last genc_id of an episode have readmitX assigned, the rest are set to NA.
+For episodes of care involving acute care transfers, readmissions are attributed to the LAST hospitalization from which the patient was discharged before readmission; namely only the last genc_id of an episode has readmitX assigned, the rest are set to NA.

 Mock example output of readmission(db) (mock data for illustration purposes, not real data. patient_id added to facilitate interpretation):